-As per article dated October 2, 2017 in Nikkei Asian Review, Philippines accounted for 12.6 % share in the global outsourcing market in 2016 and recorded revenues of US$ 23 Bn with direct employment to 1.3 million people.
-The business districts and downtowns of Metro Manila are teeming with BPO grade towers and are a clear reflection of the demand for the industry.
+As per an article dated October 2, 2017, in Nikkei Asian Review, the Philippines accounted for a 12.6 % share in the global outsourcing market in 2016 and recorded revenues of US$ 23 Bn with direct employment to 1.3 million people.
+The business districts and downtowns of Metro Manila are teeming with BPO-grade towers and are a clear reflection of the demand for the industry.

-The customers wanting to come to Philippines vary from small enterprises to large companies.
-The large companies have lot of resources to make the right choice in terms of vendors and method of entry.
-This article is largely focused on small businesses and SME’s to help them identify the right method of entering the Philippines for outsourcing its business activities.
+The customers wanting to come to the Philippines vary from small enterprises to large companies.
+Large companies have a lot of resources to make the right choice in terms of vendors and method of entry.
+This article is largely focused on small businesses and SMEs to help them identify the right method of entering the Philippines for outsourcing their business activities.

-Seat leasing is a plug and play product where an outsourcing provider offers you ready made call center infrastructures such as call center cubicles, IT equipment, Internet and administrative facilities of office in general.
+Seat leasing is a plug-and-play product where an outsourcing provider offers you ready-made call center infrastructures such as call center cubicles, IT equipment, Internet, and administrative facilities of offices in general.

 - Plug and play and offers a quick start